The World Is Mine (manga): Publication

-The manga was licensed in France by Casterman and published under their Sakka imprint.

 Reception

-The manga was a finalist for the 4th and 6th installments of the Tezuka Osamu Cultural Prize in 2000 and 2002, respectively.
+The manga was a finalist for the fourth and sixth installments of the Tezuka Osamu Cultural Prize in 2000 and 2002, respectively.

 Tomo Machiyama of Pulp included the series on the "Most Hellish (Untranslated) Manga....ever!!!" list.
 Machiyama described the series as "A Clockwork Orange meets Natural Born Killers".
 Machiyama said that the story "sounds really stupid and meaningless", but that it is "meticulously rendered in detailed super-realism", highlighting its art.
 Machiyama concluded: "To get through this comic is a challenge to your humanity."